MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab08_Managing_Schedules.md

 ---

 # Practice Lab 8 - Scheduling
+## Scenario
+Contoso Coffee is going to use Dynamics 365 Field Service to schedule and dispatch resources to complete work orders.
+In this lab, you will be using Dynamics 365 Field Service to schedule work orders.
 ## Exercise 1 - Schedule work orders with the schedule board

 Out-of-the-box, Dynamics 365 for Field Service has the work order table enabled for use with the Resource Scheduling feature.
-In this exercise, we will be creating work orders that we can schedule using the application.
+In this exercise, we will be creating two different work orders that we can schedule using the application.

 ### Task 1 – Create work orders